syncfusion-content/ej2-schedule-docs/ej2-javascript/schedule/how-to/salesforce-integration.md

 ## Adding CSP trusted sites

-To ensure seamless integration and prevent content security policy issues, follow these steps.
+To ensure integration and prevent content security policy issues, follow these steps.

 In the salesforce setup menu, search for `CSP Trusted Sites` and click New Trusted Site button.